sopra-fs24-group-20/sopra-fs24-group-20-server/contributions.md

 ### Mirjam Weibel
 - Github Issue Links: [Issue 71](https://github.com/sopra-fs24-group-20/sopra-fs24-group-20-client/issues/71),
   [Issue 74](https://github.com/sopra-fs24-group-20/sopra-fs24-group-20-client/issues/74), [Issue 77](https://github.com/sopra-fs24-group-20/sopra-fs24-group-20-client/issues/77)
-- Task 1: adjust game, so it takes the categories from the backend
+- Task 1: adjust game ao it works for different categories than the default ones as well (it dynamically reacts and adapts according to categories received from backend)
 - Task 2: set default categories (city, country, profession, celebrity) if no others are specified in the settings on the lobby page
 - Task 3: replace websockets on lobbypage with useeffect hooks and dependencies
-- Task 4: fix redirection to evaluation page to take dynamically from backend
+- Task 4: fix redirection to evaluation page to automatically detect which evaluation page will come up first

 ## Week 7
 ### Joshua Stebler